 The following publications can help you to prepare for the driver theory test:

-- the Jersey Highway Code (available free of charge from your parish hall)
+- Jersey Highway Code (available free of charge from your parish hall)

-- the Official Theory Test for Car Drivers (from the Driver and Vehicle Standards Agency (DVSA))
+- Official Theory Test for Car Drivers (from the Driver and Vehicle Standards Agency (DVSA))

-- the Official Theory Test for Drivers of Large Vehicles
+- Official Theory Test for Drivers of Large Vehicles

-Yes.
-You will need it to book your practical driving test.
+You will need the certificate to book your practical driving test.
 If you lose the certificate a duplicate is available for a fee from DVS.